-- Privacy statements inform parents and children (13+) when and what sort of data is stored in the cloud - The DPO approves new cloud systems, what may or may not be stored in them and by whom.
+Privacy statements inform parents and children (13+) when and what sort of data is stored in the cloud

+- The DPO approves new cloud systems, what may or may not be stored in them and by whom.
 This is noted in a DPIA (data-protection impact statement) and parental permission is sought - Regular training ensures all staff understand sharing functionality and this is audited to ensure that pupil data is not shared by mistake.
-Open access or widely shared folders are clearly marked as such - Pupils and staff are only given access and/or sharing rights when they can demonstrate an understanding of what data may be stored and how it can be seen - Two-factor authentication is used for access to staff or pupil data Updated: August 2018 © LGfL - DigiSafe is an LGfL TRUSTnet brand - view this document & more at safepolicies.lgfl.net

-- Pupil images/videos are only made public with parental permission - Only school-approved platforms are used by students or staff to store pupil work - All stakeholders understand the difference between consumer and education products (e.g. a private Gmail account or Google Drive and those belonging to a managed educational domain)
+Open access or widely shared folders are clearly marked as such - Pupils and staff are only given access and/or sharing rights when they can demonstrate an understanding of what data may be stored and how it can be seen - Two-factor authentication is used for access to staff or pupil data - Pupil images/videos are only made public with parental permission - Only school-approved platforms are used by students or staff to store pupil work - All stakeholders understand the difference between consumer and education products (e.g. a private Gmail account or Google Drive and those belonging to a managed educational domain)